 |Team Kills||On.
 Players in the same Clan cannot hurt each other.||Off.
 Players in the same Clan can hurt each other.|

 In all of Samurai Gunn's game modes, a tie will result in a Showdown.
 These are matches where bullets are not allowed and every player only has one life.
 Up to four players can fight in a Showdown.
 It is extremely rare, but, if a Showdown ends in a tie, there will be a Double Showdown, which takes place on a unique dojo map.

 Every one of the four Areas in the game has its own unique Showdown map and with one exception each of those maps has a gameplay feature that is entirely exclusive to that map.
-You can read more about those Maps in the Areas section of this wiki.
-The game mode Master of the House also a unique Showdown map which does not appear otherwise.
+The game mode Master of the House also has a unique Showdown map which does not appear otherwise.

 Game Mode 1: Deathmatch

 In Deathmatch, two to four players battle to the death on a map selected from one of the four areas.
 Based on the selection in the Options menu, the match will end when a player either has reached the maximum number of kills, or there is only one player left alive.

 Game Mode 2: Survival

 In this mode, one to four players are given a limited number of lives and must work together to defeat four waves of AI enemies on a chosen arena.
 Clearing a waves on an arena causes it to "level up" making that arena more difficult by giving the players less lives, another wave, more enemies per wave, and harder AI.
 The last and fifth wave is unlimited, and can never be truly conquered.
 See how long you last instead.

 Game Mode 3: Master of the House

 Play one match in a randomly selected map from each of the four areas.
 Ties are settled in the unique Moonlit Showdown map.